ecpre/FUSE-RedSea/README.md

 # RedSea FUSE Drivers

 FUSE drivers to support the RedSea filesystem.
-Currently read only.
+Supports full R/W access to ISO.C files.

 ## Features

-- Read-only support for the RedSea filesystem on TempleOS ISO.C files
+- Supports full read and write to ISO.C files
-- Should hopefully support writing as development continues and I look into how space allocation works.
+- Does not support writing to raw RedSea filesystem images, nor does it support creating new ISO.C images.
+Hopefully these will be supported soon.

 ## Documentation